Things to Do in DC This Weekend: Festivals, Concerts, Comedy

 Plant Week.
 Learn about different types of plants, and get tips on how to purchase new ones, at the DC Plant Week Sidewalk Market (Sat, free, Dupont Circle) or the Maryland Plant Community Shindig (Sun, free, Silver Spring).

 Free live music.
 Head to Tunes at the Triangle to hear Juliet Lloyd’s new album (Wed, free, Mount Vernon Triangle).
-Or, check out the performances at Glen Echo Park’s summer concert series (Thurs, free, Glen Echo); NaLa Fridays at the Park (Fri, free, Arlington); Fridays at Fort Totten (Fri, free, Brightwood Park)’ Concerts on the Plaza (Sat, free, Arlington); the See You at the Circle concert series (Sat, free, Dupont Circle); or Live Music Sundays at Wunder Garten (Sun, free, NoMa).
+Or, check out the performances at Glen Echo Park’s summer concert series (Thurs, free, Glen Echo); NaLa Fridays at the Park (Fri, free, Arlington); Fridays at Fort Totten (Fri, free, Brightwood Park); Concerts on the Plaza (Sat, free, Arlington); the See You at the Circle concert series (Sat, free, Dupont Circle); or Live Music Sundays at Wunder Garten (Sun, free, NoMa).

 Free comedy.
 Hotbed, the new home of production company Underground Comedy, will host a stand-up show (Sat, free, Adams Morgan).
 Also check out Wonderland Ballroom (Sun, free, Columbia Heights) or the Simple Sundays Comedy Show (Sun, free, Brightwood).